 - Evidence of energy and enthusiasm, not to mention perseverance and dedication, in pursuing a possible career in Classical Art & Archaeology

-Eligibility for certain types of Fellowship support may be linked, by the Rackham Graduate School or by the College of Literature, Science & the Arts, to combined GRE scores and to undergraduate GPA averages.
+Eligibility for certain types of Fellowship support may be linked, by the Rackham Graduate School or by the College of Literature, Science & the Arts, to undergraduate GPA averages.